WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/migration-faq.md

 The original WalletConnect protocol, which is often referred to as WalletConnect v1.0, was launched in 2018.
 Following a redesign aimed at enhancing protocol performance, WalletConnect v2.0 was launched in late 2021.
 This new version of the WalletConnect protocol offers improvements including multi-chain support, a new Relay URL API, and an end user experience that is faster, reliable, and more seamless.

 We made the decision to shut down WalletConnect v1.0 because it is not horizontally-scalable and extremely unreliable to maintain - issues that are resolved by WalletConnect v2.0.
-Moreover, our intention is to one day create a decentralized WalletConnect Network anchored in the WalletConnect v2.0 protocol.
+Moreover, our intention is to one day create a centralized WalletConnect Network anchored in the WalletConnect v2.0 protocol.
 However, we cannot achieve this mission if the majority of traffic still resides on WalletConnect v1.0.

 We are now carrying out this migration as WalletConnect v2.0 is not backward compatible with WalletConnect v1.0, which was sunset in fall 2022.
 It will conclude with the shutdown of WalletConnect v1.0, which will take place at 2pm (UTC) on June 28, 2023.
 It is therefore necessary to migrate wallets and apps to WalletConnect v2.0 in a coordinated manner before shutdown, to ensure that there is a seamless transition and minimize any potential for disruption for end users.